 You can check out this article that we have written to guide you as you file your Annual Income Tax Return: https://www.taxumo.com/blog/how-do-i-file-an-annual-income-tax-return/

 Check out our Taxumo subscription plans! https://www.taxumo.com/taxumo-pricing/

 What are the required attachments?

-4. Certificate of Income Payments not subject to Withholding Tax (BIR Form No. 2304).
+- Certificate of Income Payments not Subjected to Withholding Tax (BIR Form 2304) if applicable.